 A convenient complementary location in St Paul for your sessions

 Despite its view, this park is not the most beautiful park in the area.
 It has some significant advantages:

 - it offers plenty of trees and flowers among the dull aspect of the skyscraper buildings

 - it offers a fountain and an arch for celebration

-- it’s adjacent to the Robert St N and the Wabasha St S, both being nice bridges which we could potentially use for another photo location
+- it’s adjacent to the Robert St N and the Wabasha St S, both being nice bridges which we might use for another photo location

 - it doesn’t require any photography permit.

 - it’s features a station for bicycle rentals if you move by bicycle.